-The fear of failure can hold people back from achieving their human potential, especially in scenarios where failing is a very real (and perhaps likely) outcome.
+The fear of failure can hold people back from achieving their human potential, especially in scenarios where failure is a very real (and perhaps likely) outcome.
 But the most successful people know failure is an inevitable step on the road to success, and as such, they fail forward.

 What does it mean to fail forward?

 John Maxwell writes in his classic book “Failing Forward” that “the difference between average people and achieving people is their perception of and response to failure”.
 Achieving people aren’t somehow immune to failure or born so skilled that they’re already at the top of their game.
 The difference is when they stumble, they treat it as a necessary and valuable part of improving and learning.

 Most people that you hear about who are enjoying success will have traveled a road littered with failure, but you often you don’t see that part.
 Success appears to come overnight only when the world is unaware of the toil that took place.
 We all learn to walk, but we forget that it was an arduous process.
 A baby stands and falls hundreds of times until they finally master the skill.
 Imagine if they never tried to walk because they knew they would fail?
 The failure itself is the ultimate teacher.

 The only way a child learns to walk is by failing to do so many times.

 Don’t mistake the highlight reel for the actual game

 If you only ever watched the highlights reel of a sporting event, your perception of how competent and consistent a given athlete performs would be extremely distorted.
 It’d be like watching a cricket match and only seeing footage of all the sixes, but missing all the outs with no runs.